Dâra: Life

 This earned him the title Lal Dâra (Chief Dâra).
 He is argued to be the first commoner appointed by the British as chief.
 His territory was defined as Pukpui and Kawmzawl and permitted to establish settlements anywhere within the boundary.
 During the Christianization era of Mizoram, the baptist missionaries began to grow in influence and their settlers began to farm on Dâra's land.
-A proclaimation was made to protect his sovereignty and ban jhumming on his land from the church members.
+A proclamation was made to protect his sovereignty and ban jhumming on his land from the church members.
 During this time in 1903, Dâra also expelled Christian converts from his villages, which led to the Christian village of Sethlun being established in 1903.

 Dâra had three sons and two daughters.
 His son Thanghuta succeeded him in 1925 as Pukpui chief when Dâra became too old.
 Dara died at age of 100 in 1943.